 I am known where I am in my community to really think outside the box.
 My main focus is a child’s comprehension.
 Learning does not need to be done sitting at a table going through books and books.
 My oldest loves to work standing up and my youngest loves to be outside.
 We adapt and apply to the best of our knowledge so everyone can learn.
 I can say that as a mother I have learned a great deal and enjoy imparting that to my children and inspiring them to learn in such a way that it works and works well.

-And – if you don’t Home School?
+If you don’t Home School?
 Maybe you know of someone considering doing so.
 If you think this article may be helpful – you could forward it through to them.
-Thank You!

 Deborah Hunter Kells